 Every event, every penny, and every pound helps towards making a difference to the lives of patients living with NMO.

 John Radcliffe: 2131

-At present there is no cure for NMO so management focuses on the following key areas:
+At present there is no cure for NMOSD so management focuses on the following key areas:

 High dose steroids, Methylprednisolone (solumedrol) is usually given during a relapse.
 Steroids work by dampening the immune system and reducing inflammation around the site of nerve damage.
 They are given: